graphile/migrate/README.md

                                    statuses:

-                                   - 1 if there are committed migrations that have not been executed yet
+                                   - 1 if there are committed migrations that have not been executed yet (requires DB connection)
                                    - 2 if the current migration is non-empty (ignoring comments)